idvorkin/idvorkin.github.io/_d/resistance.md

 ### Magic Tricks for strangers

 [Magician](/magic) is one of my treasured identities.
-Few things make me happier then doing magic, but the resistance battles me here constantly.
+Few things make me happier than doing magic, but the resistance battles me here constantly.

 The hardest part of magic, the hardest part by a mile, the #1 thing that stops me from doing magic is asking someone if they want to see a magic trick.
 9 out of 10 people say yes.
-For the 1 of 10 who say no, I've wasted less then 15s of their time (and mine).
+For the 1 of 10 who say no, I've wasted less than 15s of their time (and mine).

 But I always freeze before asking someone if they want to see a trick, sometimes the resistance talks me out of doing it quickly, sometimes it fights me for minutes, sometimes, maybe 10% of the time, I can fight through the resistance, and ask, and then perform my trick, for their enjoyment.